 - Stimulating wound healing

-Remember Nickey?
-Her dad and I talked about the different options for natural pain relief and decided to go with a combination of Encore Mobility and laser therapy.
+Remember my patient from the beginning of this article?
+Her dad and I talked about the different options for natural pain relief and decided to go with a combination of joint supplements, laser therapy, and physical therapy.
 This plan has been a game changer for her!
 While she still has the occasional bad day, they are a lot less frequent, and she is back to enjoying agility competitions with her dad.

 Speak with your vet about natural pain relief for dogs